Aicooco-Zhao-Peng/Arya/README.md

 # Arya
-A simple game render engine what based on opengl.
+A simple game render engine which based on opengl.